web analytics

 When your rescue takes possession of an animal, make sure the previous owner no longer owns it.
 I have been involved in several cases where a previous owner came forward and demanded that the rescue—or its adopter—return the animal.
 There are only four ways that a previous owner could have lost ownership of an animal:

 These are the only ways a person can lose ownership of an animal.
-Animals are considered property in Texas and, unfortunately, cruelly treating, abusing, or neglecting an animal does not affect a person’s ownership rights unless they are terminated by a court in a cruelty seizure hearing.
-The name on a microchip, vet records, tags and photographs, and the fact that the animal is a service or emotional support animal do not matter if ownership has been terminated in one of these four ways.
+Animals are considered “property” under Texas law and, unfortunately, a person’s ownership rights are not affected by his cruelly treating, abusing, or neglecting an animal (unless those rights are terminated by a court in a cruelty seizure hearing.)
+Unless ownership of a dog has been terminated in one of these four ways, there is a risk that a rescue or its adopter will have to return the dog if an orginal owner comes forward.
+If ownership of an animal has been terminated, then the name on a microchip, vet records, tags and photographs, and the fact that the animal is a service or emotional support animal do not matter if an original owner wants the dog back.

 Be careful pulling dogs from cities with defective animal ordinances